Lydiaade/Finance-App/fm-backend/README.md

     - Handle error cases on file upload
 - [] Add starting salary endpoint
 - [] Collate spend and income
+- [] Link transactions to an account to view monthly transactions per account

 ## How to's
 - To add dummy data to the db you can access the database in docker using the terminal.
 An examply transaction has been attached below.